Thailand mourns children, others slain by ex-police officer | Law-Order

 Thailand mourns children, others slain by ex-police officer

-Friends hugged sobbing family members struggling with staggering loss on Friday in a rural northeastern Thailand community mourning the children and other victims slain by a fired police officer in the nation's deadliest shooting rampage.
+Relatives grieving staggering loss on Friday laid flowers at a day care centre in rural northeastern Thailand where a fired police officer slaughtered dozens of people, including children as young as 2 who were napping.

+The entire country reeled in the wake of Thursday's grisly attack in a small town nestled among rice paddies in one of the nation's poorest regions.

-At least 24 of the 36 people killed in the assault on Thursday in the small town of Uthai Sawan were children.
+At least 24 of the 36 people killed in the assault, Thailand's deadliest shooting rampage, were children.

-On Friday morning, royal and government representatives in white, military-style coats stood in lines to lay wreaths at ceremonial tables in front of the Young Children's Development Centre's main door.

-They were followed by weeping family members, who gathered their hands in prayer before laying white flowers on the wooden floor.

-"I cried until I had no more tears coming out of my eyes.
-They are running through my heart,'' said Seksan Sriraj, 28, whose pregnant wife was a teacher at the centre and was due to give birth this month.
+“I cried until I had no more tears coming out of my eyes.
+They are running through my heart,'' said Seksan Sriraj, 28, who lost his pregnant wife due to give birth this month in the attack at the Young Children's Development Centre in Uthai Sawan.

-"My wife and my child have gone to a peaceful place.
+“My wife and my child have gone to a peaceful place.
 I am alive and will have to live.
-If I can't go on, my wife and my child will be worried about me, and they won't be reborn in the next life.
-That's about it."
-Many relatives were gathered in front of the child care centre to start the process of claiming compensation and psychologists were also sent to the site to help them.
-Seven of the 10 people who were wounded were still hospitalised on Friday.
+If I can't go on, my wife and my child will be worried about me, and they won't be reborn in the next life,'' he said.

+Royal and government representatives in white uniforms laid wreaths at ceremonial tables in front of the centre's main door on Friday morning, as a faded Thai flag flew at half staff above.

+They were followed by weeping family members, who gathered their hands in prayer before placing white flowers on the wooden floor.

+Later, villagers lined the roads of the town as a stream of ambulances brought the bodies back to the day care centre so waiting relatives could claim them.

 The children, mainly two and three-year-olds, had been taking an afternoon nap, and photos taken by first responders showed their tiny bodies still lying on blankets.